Osteoporosis

 Computer artwork of a human female skeleton degenerating due to osteoporosis.
 At left is a normal skeleton.
 The degeneration, seen from left to right over time, is the loss of height and the backwards curvature of the spine.

-Osteoporosis is a reduction in the amount of bone in the skeleton, making it less dense.
-This decreases the strength of the bones and makes them more likely to break (fracture).
-The commonest fractures observed in osteoporosis happen in the spine, hips and wrists.
 Osteoporosis is the commonest acquired bone disorder and an important cause of fractures in adults.
-One in two women and one in five men over the age of 50 will have a fracture due to osteoporosis.
+One in two women and one in five men over the age of 50 will have a fracture at least once in their lifetime due to osteoporosis.

 What causes osteoporosis?

-Bone is a living tissue that is constantly breaking down and rebuilding its structure through a lifelong process known as remodelling.
-Some cells in the bone called osteoclasts break down old, damaged bone to make way for new, healthy bone that is laid down by another type of cells called osteoblasts.
 Approximately 10% of the normal bone is replaced in this way every year, and the amount of bone removed is balanced by the amount of new bone laid down.
-With older age, and after the menopause in women, the remodelling process goes too quickly, and becomes unbalanced so that more bone is broken down than can be replaced.
+With older age, and after the menopause in women, the remodelling process happens at a faster rate and becomes unbalanced so that more bone is broken down than can be replaced.

 Osteoporosis is more common in women and older people, however men and younger people can also be affected.
-Most of the time, there is no specific cause behind osteoporosis (primary osteoporosis) although, in some occasions , there might be reasons behind it (secondary osteoporosis).
+Most of the time, there is no specific cause behind osteoporosis (primary osteoporosis) although, in some occasions, there might be reasons behind it (secondary osteoporosis).
 Some conditions and medications that can increase the risk of osteoporosis are:

 1. Hormone abnormalities.